An up-close and personal chronology of the author . . . . .

 Since January I’ve accomplished at least five rewrites and had several friends read the manuscript and input their comments and insights.
 I’m grateful to Jim Otterbeck, Rich Dinter, Jim Huber, Andy Miller, and Norma and Charlie Grant.
 I really like this story!
 At the end of September, A Passage of Redemption was sent to Bang Publishing along with a really striking cover design created by Renee Anderson at Express Print in Hibbing.

-Finally, now that you have discovered this website, I am hopeful that you will share it with others who enjoy reading—especially fiction.
+Now that you have discovered this website, I am hopeful that you will share it with others who enjoy reading—especially fiction.
 I’ve asked my friend and the site designer, Jeremy Hendrickson, to include a blog page.
 It will be my intention to share whatever writing I’m doing (or contemplating, or procrastinating about) with whatever following I develop.
 I am also hopeful that that you, and everyone you know, will patronize my little PJM publishing house by purchasing a book or two or . . .
 There is no gift quite as timeless as a good book.
 Peace and God’s blessings.